Skip to content

 env string No Environment configuration, default prod, any character, suggest using a single word, e.g., test etc.

-service string No Set the name of the associated business or service, affects the service field data in Logs and RUM.
+service string No Set the name of the business or service, affects the service field data in Logs and RUM.
 Default: df_rum_ios, df_rum_android

 syncSleepTime number No Set the intermittent time for synchronization.
 Range [0,5000], default not set